henatic/henatic/README.md

   <li>Grab emails from admins and the selected individuals from the user's submission, and send them all a notice.</li>
 </ol>
 <p>I created 5 different forms in total that follows the above scheme.
 A few of the forms also include searching directories to find cooresponding project folders and files to manage.</p>
 <p>Some of the tools I used for this project were Node.js, express, npm, JavaScript, HTML, Azure, and CSS.
 Overall, this project ended up being very JavaScript heavy.
 Over time, I continuously made improvements to the system based on the company's suggestions.
 For every improvement I made, I'm glad about how well it turns out.<br>The PPI is still currently in use today.
-For security reasons, I'm keeping the repository for this project private within Nylex's GitHub organization.</p>
+For security reasons, I'm keeping the original repository for this project private within Nylex's GitHub organization.
+However, I'm currently working on an updated and improved version <a href="https://github.com/Nylex-net/PPI-Build2">here</a>.</p>
 <h3>Other Projects</h3>
 <p>Some more projects I'm proud of include the following:</p>
 <ul>